 Skip to content

-Diversified Systems
+Diversified Farming Systems

-Risk management options for diversified agricultural systems are scarce and available insurance products often do not offer sufficient coverage.
+Risk management options for diversified farming systems are scarce and available insurance products often do not offer sufficient coverage.
 It can also be harder for these farmers to access financial capital because their operations tend to be smaller and they lack peer support as well as technical assistance and collateral to secure loans.

 Recent Research and Recommendations